thonkpad/bookscrapper/README.md

 # Bookscrapper

+## The scraper algorithm

+The scraping algorithm works in a breadth-first search manner.
+Steps:
+  1. Fetches the urls to the categories on the list in the [home page](https://books.toscrape.com/index.html).
+  2. Gets the urls of all the books in the current page.
+      * Fetches book data for each retrieved url.
+  3. If all current pages have been scrapped, search for succeedng pages in each category.
+  4. Repeat steps 2-3 until no more next pages have been found.

+On the server side, once the scraper is finished it writes all retrieved data to a MongoDB database.

+Lastly, the scraper is set to automatically run everyday at 12:30 Asia/Manila.
+But it can be manually triggered any time via the `POST /books/scrape` route.

+## API docs

+Documentations for each API endpoint can be accessed on the `/docs` route provided by Swagger.

+The `/books` and `/changes` endpoints are rate-limited to 100 requests per hour and require an API-key for authentication.
+To generate API-keys see setup instructions below

 ## Setup

 This codebase uses Python 3.14.0.
 Library dependencies, as well as developer dependencies, can be found in `pyproject.toml`